ghi-electronics/BrainPad-Docs/resources/downloads.md

 ## Bootloader
 This is the TinyCLR OS [BrainPad](http://www.brainpad.com) bootloader.
-See the [DFU Files](dfu-files.md) page for instructions on loading the loader's DFU file.
+See the [DFU Files](dfu-files.md) page for instructions on loading DFU files.

 File | Date | MD5
 --- | --- | ---